nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 -   Accession number: SRR2969230
 -   Description:

-> Total RNA from tissue disrupted “whole worm” samples was isolated and amplified using the NuGen Ovation RNAseq v2 kit.
+> Total RNA from tissue disrupted “whole worm” samples was isolated and amplified using the NuGen Ovation RNA-seq v2 kit.
 Amplified cDNA was sheared to 200bp fragments.
 Library was prepared using the Illumina TruSeq DNA Sample Prep kit.

 -   Study: Caenorhabditis elegans Transcriptome or Gene expression BioProject